 Getting Voice Over Work

-But you will need to go directly to the source – talent agencies, video production companies, ad agencies, and marketing companies.
+But most likely you will need to go directly to the source – talent agencies, video production companies, ad agencies, and marketing companies.
 This means emails, calls, social media, and networking in various ways to get your voice noticed.
 Marc Scott offers coaching on self-marketing – plus he has many videos and podcasts that cover this topic.
 One of my good friends, Nikki Lu Lowe, now offers a great coaching course called “The Drive” which covers the business of voiceover and setting it up for success.

-I hope that this is a good start for you.
 I wish you luck in your voiceover journey!”

 ~Cameron Thomas